 I will start with Vadim Fedorov, who is part of our cardiology group and our physiology group, and is doing incredibly innovative research.
 If you look at that picture over on the left, you see a Petri dish that actually has a portion of a human heart.
 This is a human heart that's not pulsing appropriately.
 There is a dysrhythmia, the rhythm is not right.
 What he has found is that he can go in and find the cell that is producing this dysrhythmia, ablate it to make it go away, then channel the heart in a way that the new cell next door takes over and becomes a normal pacer.
 It takes over for the heart.
 You think of the clinical application of this.
 There are literally thousands of people that need pacemakers every year because their heart does not function well.
 Well, maybe there will be a day when those pacemakers go away because we can transform the patient's normal heart into something that works and functions well.
-In fact, to that end, the next phase of Dr. Fedorov's studies are in humans, where they are actually going to try to mimic something that is very similar to humans.
+In fact, to that end, the next phase of Dr. Fedorov's studies are in humans.
 That is one of our articles.